 God chose one man, Abraham, to start a nation that would worship Him.
 God called Abraham and his wife Sarah to leave their home and travel to the land of Canaan.
 God promised Abraham that he would be the father of more people than the stars in the sky and that they would possess the land of Canaan.
 Abraham did not have even one child and he did not own any land, but he believed God and that was credited to him as righteousness.
 God told Abraham to circumcise himself and all of his male descendants as a sign of their covenant.

 Abraham had a son, Ishmael, by Sarah's maid, Hagar.
 Ishmael is the father of the Arabs.
 But Ishmael was not the son that God promised.
 Abraham and Sarah waited more than fifteen years for the birth of their promised son, Isaac.

 Isaac had two sons, Esau and Jacob.
 God gave Jacob a new name, Israel.
 Jacob had twelve sons whose families formed the twelve tribes of Israel.
 Jacob had a favorite son, Joseph.
 The other brothers were jealous of Joseph.
 One day, they sold him as a slave to some men on their way to Egypt.

 Joseph served faithfully as a slave and was put in charge of his master's household.
 When the master's wife enticed him to sin, Joseph refused.
 So she falsely accused him of wrongdoing and had him thrown into prison.
 Even in prison, Joseph served faithfully and was soon put in charge of the other prisoners.
 One day, Joseph was called to interpret a dream for Pharaoh.
-The dream predicted a seven year long famine.
-Joseph told Pharaoh how to store up food for it.
+Joseph told Pharaoh that the dream predicted seven years of famine, and how to store up food for it.
 Joseph was then promoted from prisoner to the second ruler in all of Egypt, next only to Pharaoh.

 When the famine came, Joseph's brothers came to Egypt to buy food.
 Joseph forgave them and invited them to come and live in Egypt.
 Joseph realized that God had allowed him to suffer slavery and prison so he could prepare the way for his family to move to Egypt.